 When it comes to business regulation, the simpler the better.
 The government is not responsible for determining who is a good doctor, nurse, teacher, lawyer, accountant, home mover, or microbrewery.
 That is up to the consumer, and the government makes no guarantee of excellence beyond self-certified sufficiency or professional organization/mentor testimony.
 Anyone who has served professionally as a barber, nurse, or teacher in any other U.S. state or across the world should be eligible for professional reciprocity with a simple proficiency test.
 To the extent that state law is an obstacle to people practicing their trained and chosen profession, those regulations should be eliminated and let the consenting individuals determine their own business relationships in the context of their values and available information.
 This is not to say that fraud or malpractice is tolerable, just that professionals in good standing immigrating to Minnesota should be allowed to practice their profession.

 Thinking of immigration, we should also be doing as much as possible to retain graduates of our colleges and universities who come to the Minnesota or the United States for the first time to complete their education.
 Once our community enriches a mind, we should reduce the regulation and support the process of incorporating that person into the social fabric of our state as quickly as possible.
-Recognizing that immigration policy nationally is xenophobic, we should do as much as we can to reverse that and reduce obstacles to immigration and resettlement of refugees, immigrants, and anyone looking to pursue happiness in Minnesota.
+Recognizing that immigration policy nationally is xenophobic, we should do as much as we can to reverse that and reduce obstacles to immigration and resettlement of refugees, immigrants, and anyone looking to pursue happiness and prosperity in the Great State of Minnesota.

 The 2nd Amendment does not protect unlimited individual ownership of any firearm, only the possession of firearms related to the historically accurate (and archaic) definition of well-regulated militia.
 “Shall not be infringed” is the individual right to keep and bear arms for the purpose of maintaining a local military force of trained, mustered, and able-bodied citizens or national guard (a well-regulated militia).
 Even as a trained soldier in the MN National Guard, I was not allowed to take my service weapons home with me, they remained in the armory and ammunition was only provided when I was at a range or in a combat zone.
 I believe that we have a long way to go for individual ownership outside of that force to be just as "well-regulated."
 Licensed and registered possession/operation of a motor vehicle is easier than a firearm when both are about equally deadly, so I would propose consolidating various backgound checks, permits, and purchase regulations into education and licensing: